miku/aboutgo/units/misc/modules/README.md

 (see 'go help importpath') or from version control configuration.
 To override this guess, supply the module path as an argument.

+Example workflow:

+* create a repository on github.com, clone, then run `go mod init`

 ## Integration with the go tool

 The `go` tool is aware of modules.
 It looks at the `go.mod` file and it's local